JonFD4/Sheldons-army/README.md

 ## Features
 ### Index page features
-![images of headers ](readmeimages/header-navbar-responsive.png) -It contains the header which shows the logo, a blue rocket with Sheldon's army underneath, and the other side is the home, about and follow us(leads to the footer).
+![images of headers ](readmeimages/header-navbar-responsive.png)
+- It contains the header which shows the logo, a blue rocket with Sheldon's army underneath, and the other side is the home, about and follow us(leads to the footer).
 -The header was designed to be responsive so that at screen widths below 800 it becomes a menu button which when clicked on produces a drop down of items.

  ![images of CTA buttons ](readmeimages/CTAbuttons1.png)